Angie Craig: Tenure

 According to the McCourt School of Public Policy at Georgetown University, Craig held a Bipartisan Index Score of 0.3 in the 116th United States Congress for 2019, placing her 114th out of 435 members.

-During Donald Trump's presidency, Craig voted in line with Trump's stated position 5.5% of the time.
-In the 117th Congress, she voted in line with Joe Biden's stated position 100% of the time.
-Craig broke more frequently with the Biden administration in 2023, voting in line with the president's positions 70.6% of the time, the fourth-lowest rate of any House member in the Democratic caucus.

 On February 25, 2022, Craig introduced the Affordable Insulin Now Act, a bill intended to cap out-of-pocket insulin prices at $35 per month.
 The bill passed the House.

 On April 27, 2023, Craig's congressional office announced that its staff would no longer be required to have bachelor's degrees.

 Craig played a role in negotiations for the 2024 United States federal budget, in which the far-right Freedom Caucus has demanded deep spending cuts and refused to work with House Speaker Kevin McCarthy.
 In response to the intraparty dispute, on September 20, 2023, Craig introduced the MCCARTHY (My Constituents Cannot Afford Rebellious Tantrums, Handle Your Shutdown Act), which proposes that members' pay be withheld for each day that a federal government shutdown lasts.